Security by Design17 independent layers

 Each layer protects independently.
 If one fails, the others continue.

 We don't claim the system is infallible.
 We assume it will be tested, pushed to its limits, and that one day a layer will break.
-That's why there are eleven.
+That's why there are fourteen.

 Every incident is documented publicly.
 Every flaw discovered strengthens the system.
 Transparency is not a risk — it's our best protection.